Wilmer Valderrama

 Wilmer Eduardo Valderrama (/ˌvɑːldəˈrɑːmə/ VAHL-də-RAH-mə; born January 30, 1980) is an American actor.
 He is known for his role as Fez in the sitcom That '70s Show (1998–2006), his current role as Special Agent Nick Torres in NCIS (2016–present), and Agustín Madrigal in Encanto.
 He was also host of the MTV series Yo Momma (2006–07), the voice of Manny from the Playhouse Disney/Disney Junior animated series Handy Manny (2006–2013), and played Carlos Madrigal in From Dusk till Dawn: The Series (2014–2016).
 He has had recurring roles on Grey's Anatomy as well as The Ranch (both in 2016).

 Valderrama has further performed in several prominent feature films, including Party Monster (2003), Beauty Shop (2005), Fast Food Nation (2006), Unaccompanied Minors (2006), Larry Crowne (2011), and The Adderall Diaries (2015).
 He voiced the character of Prince Philippe Charming in the family animated film Charming (2018).

 In addition to his acting career, Valderrama tours extensively as Global Ambassador for the United Service Organizations (USO), works with the voting rights organization Voto Latino, and co-founded the non-profit Harness.

 Early life

 Valderrama was born in 1980 in Miami, Florida, to Balbino A. and Sobeida Valderrama.
-He moved to Venezuela at age 3 and grew up there until the age of 13 when his family moved back to the US.
-His father is Venezuelan and his mother is Colombian.
+He moved to Venezuela at age 3 and grew up there until the age of 13 when his family moved back to the U.S. His father is Venezuelan and his mother is Colombian.